mruptown/invincible-env/armTemplates/README.md

     ]
 ```

-We use variables to define the names of resources, and the entire deployment is modified by just setting where we want to deploy.
+### Variables define the names of resources, and the entire deployment is modified by just setting where we want to deploy.

 ```json
 "appLocations": [
     "eastus",